ysato/Ysato.Catalyst/README.md

 ## About This Package

-This package generates the necessary file structure for initializing a project.
+This package generates the necessary file structure for initializing a Laravel project using a unified template system with enhanced extensibility.

 **Important Note: This command will always overwrite existing files.**
 To prevent unintended changes, you are expected to carefully review the output with a tool like `git diff` after running the command, and then selectively commit only the changes you want to adopt.